t-b/inferno/docs/README.md

 Notes
 -----
-Inferno ONLY sets the the mode of the patch clamp amplifier.
-It is possible to programatically set and adjust many other things, however there is a risk of loosing cells due to misconfigured settings and takes time to develop properly.
+Inferno ONLY sets the mode (IC,VC,IEZ) of the patch clamp amplifier.
+It is possible to automatically set many other values via the MCC API, however for the time being we will leave those controls in the hands of the experimenter.

-WARNING: Inferno stores binary data in a python dictionary using filenames as keys.
+__WARNING:__ Inferno stores binary data in a python dictionary using filenames as keys.
 If you change folders from day to day and reuse filenames without changing the binary pickle save file you will loose data.
 Inferno will warn you if it detects that you are overwriting existing entries in a pickle file.